Optimal Mixing of Glauber Dynamics: Entropy Factorization via High-Dimensional Expansion: Approximate Tensorization via Uniform Block Factorization

 This gives

 Combining \cref{eq:cat-slsc,eq:slsc-gap,eq:gap-cond,eq:cond-bound}, we finally conclude that

 as claimed. \end{proof}

 Next we establish \cref{lem:probsizecomponent}.
-We use the following lemma concerning the number of connected induced subgraphs in a bounded degree graph. \begin{lem}[{\cite[Lemma 2.1]{BCKL13}}] Let $G=(V,E)$ be a graph with maximum degree at most $\Delta$, and $v \in V$.
-Then for every $k \in \N^+$, the number of connected induced subgraphs of $G$ containing $v$ with $k$ vertices is at most $(e\Delta)^{k-1}$. \end{lem}
+We use the following lemma concerning the number of connected induced subgraphs in a bounded degree graph. \begin{lemma}[{\cite[Lemma 2.1]{BCKL13}}] Let $G=(V,E)$ be a graph with maximum degree at most $\Delta$, and $v \in V$.
+Then for every $k \in \N^+$, the number of connected induced subgraphs of $G$ containing $v$ with $k$ vertices is at most $(e\Delta)^{k-1}$. \end{lemma}

 We then prove \cref{lem:probsizecomponent}. \begin{proof}[Proof of \cref{lem:probsizecomponent}] If $\mathcal{A}_{v}(k)$ denotes the collection of subsets of vertices $U \subseteq V$ such that $|U| = k$, $v \in U$, and $G[U]$ is connected, then by the union bound, we have